-For purse seine, the format is relatively straightforward with the flag, fleet, year, month, latitude and longitude (decimal degrees at 1°x1° resolution, with the coordinates representing the southwest corner), activity code (e.g., fishing set, searching, transiting; see activity reference table), school type (if a set is made whether it was a free school, drifting FAD, anchored FAD, etc. set type; see school type reference table), days associated for each activity and set type, and the number of sets associated for fishing set activities.
-The species column headers are the 3-letter FAO species codes for all of the key species that were caught in a given year.
-In the template, the column with header '...' indicates where additional species could be added as new columns, as necessary.
+For purse seine, the format is relatively straightforward with the flag, fleet, year, month, latitude and longitude (decimal degrees at 1°x1° resolution, with the coordinates representing the southwest corner), activity code (e.g., fishing set, searching, transiting; see activity reference table), school type (if a set is made, whether it was a free school, drifting FAD, anchored FAD, etc. set type; see school type reference table), days associated for each activity and set type, and the number of sets associated for fishing set activities.
+The species column corresponds to the 3-letter FAO species codes for the key species caught in a given year.
 All species catches are to be reported in metric tonnes.